 - 55. The Commission accords high importance to training and capacity building to improve the capacity of States Signatories to effectively fulfil their verification responsibilities under the Treaty and to benefit fully from their participation in the verification regime, in particular through the use of IMS data and IDC products (for verification as well as for their own civil and scientific applications). - 56.
 In addition to traditional training methods, information and communication technologies such as e-learning offer broader possibilities to expand and further enhance capacity building.
-Training and capacity building are provided to States Signatories that have access to IMS data and IDC products (around 1880 authorized users from 136 States) as well as to those that do not have access (48 States) and those that do have access but make limited use of the information. - 57.
-The training targets a variety of audiences, namely IMS station operators, technical staff of NDCs, OSI inspectors, officials, diplomats and PTS staff.
-Currently, 51 e-learning modules, 32 of which are in the official languages of the United Nations, are available.
-Since 1999, more than 5500 NDC technical staff from 183 States Signatories were trained.
-The current training programme includes annually around 20 NDC and station operator events, for all four technologies. - 58.
+Training and capacity building are provided to States Signatories that have access to IMS data and IDC products (around 1980 authorized users from 141 States) as well as to those that do not have access (43 States) and those that do have access but make limited use of the information.
+Owing to the COVID-19 pandemic, online training was introduced in April 2020 to address the inability of having in-person training sessions.

+- 57. The training targets a variety of audiences, namely IMS station operators, technical staff of NDCs, OSI inspectors, officials, diplomats and PTS staff.
+Currently, 51 e-learning modules, in the official languages of the United Nations, are available.
+Since 1999, more than 11 000 NDC technical staff and IMS station operators from 185 States Signatories were trained.
+The current training programme includes around 30 NDC and station operator events annually, for all four technologies. - 58.
 The need to invest in the next generation of nuclear non-proliferation and disarmament specialists is a key driver of the education activities of the Commission.
 These aim to broaden knowledge of the Treaty and to develop capacities in States Signatories to effectively confront the political, legal, technical and scientific challenges facing the Treaty and its verification regime.
 To achieve this objective, the Commission continued to develop its Knowledge and Training Portal, complete with issue specific training modules, a database of CTBT related resources and materials, and an archive of lectures on the Treaty and the science and technology that underpin its verification regime.
-The Commission is also the first security based international organization to create a free and open educational platform on iTunes U, which allows users to access and download lectures, documents and presentation files on the policy, legal, technical and scientific aspects of the CTBT.
+The Commission is also the first security based international organization to create a free and open educational platform on iTunes U, which allows users to access and download lectures, documents and presentation files on the policy, legal, technical and scientific aspects of the CTBT. - 59.
+The Commission also continued to update and to modernize its publicly available CTBT e-learning modules and introductory CTBT tutorial using a modern and interactive e-learning framework.
+This set of newly developed modules will help to prepare stakeholders for the CTBTO educational initiatives, support outreach activities, and improve the CYG induction mechanism on its portal.
+The modules will also be utilized for awareness raising and outreach to the general public, and can be made available for incorporation into academic curricula.